ayman/hubs-research-acm-chi-2021/README.md

 notebook as:

 Julie Williamson, Jie Li, Vinoba Vinayagamoorthy, David A. Shamma, Pablo Cesar.
 2021.
-Understanding User Proxemics and Social Formations in an Instrumented Virtual Reality Workshop.
-In _Proceedings of the_ _2021 CHI Conference on Human Factors in Computing Systems_ (CHI '21).
+Proxemics and Social Interactions in an Instrumented Virtual Reality Workshop.
+In _Proceedings of the _2021 CHI Conference on Human Factors in Computing Systems_ (CHI '21).
 Association for Computing Machinery, New York, NY, USA, DOI: https://doi.org/10.1145/3411764.3445729

 or